 “Fully cleaned” squid means that the squid’s wings have been removed in addition to its head, guts, and quill.
 Once a squid is fully cleaned, all that remains are its tentacles and its tube (or calamari rings that the tube has been cut into).

 Here is an image of a fully cleaned squid (see that the wings have been removed from the tube on the right-hand side).

-A chef who is buying a traditionally cleaned product and isn’t using the wings can get a higher yield by switching to one of Town Dock’s fully cleaned products.
-Town Dock’s Classic, Green, and RI USA are fully cleaned (optimal for those who are making rings from the product as there’s no yield loss from the wings).
+A chef who is buying a traditionally cleaned product but isn’t using the wings can get a higher yield by switching to one of The Town Dock’s fully cleaned products, including Fully Cleaned Calamari, Bombay Coast Calamari, Premium Domestic Calamari, or Rhode Island Calamari.